danielewskai/DiscreteParametricGraphicalModels/README.md

 and run all cells.

 The notebook loads the data, defines the graph, filters observations to the graph-constrained support, fits $\mathrm{mult}\_G(1,\underline{y})$, computes $T_{\mathrm{LR}}$, and evaluates the p-value by parametric bootstrap with refitting.

-### Amacrine experiment

-Open R or RStudio and run:

-    source("amacrine_on_C4.R")

-The script returns the main object

-    summary_result

-and the goodness-of-fit table

-    gof_table

-The output includes:

-- the number of total observations;
-- the number and fraction of admissible observations;
-- the graph-constrained support;
-- observed counts on the support;
-- fitted activity parameters $\widehat{\underline{y}}$;
-- the likelihood-ratio statistic $T_{\mathrm{LR}}$;
-- the bootstrap p-value;
-- expected counts and Pearson residuals for admissible configurations.